-Adding your ServiceNow domain in ADSelfService Plus and enabling SSO.
+Adding your ServiceNow domain in ADSelfService Plus and enabling single sign-on.

-- Now, switch to ADSelfService Plus’ ServiceNow configuration page.
+- Go to the ServiceNow SSO configuration page.

-- In the SAML Redirect URL field, enter the instance URL from Step 15.
+- In the SAML Redirect URL field, enter the instance URL from step 14.

-- In the Domain Name field, enter the domain name for which you just enabled SSO.
+- In the Instance Name field, enter the domain name for which you enabled SSO.
 For example, if you use email@example.com to log in to ServiceNow, then thinktodaytech.com is the domain name.

-- In the Display Name field, provide an appropriate display name.
+- In the Application Name field, provide an appropriate display name.

-- In the Available Policies field, click the drop-down box and select the policies for which you wish to enable SSO.
-The policy you select will determine which users have the SSO feature enabled.
+- In the Assign Policies field, click the drop-down box and select the policies for which you wish to enable SSO.
+The policies you select will determine which SSO features users will have enabled.